python-discord/branding/seasonal/README.md

 #### Automatically managed assets

 There are 3 types of seasonal assets: **server icons**, **server banners**, and **bot avatars**.
 While a season always has **at most 1** banner and bot avatar, there may be **multiple** server icons.
-In such a case, Seasonalbot will periodically cycle available icons in a configurable interval (once every *n* days).
+In such a case, Seasonalbot will periodically cycle available icons at a configurable interval (once every *n* days).

-In order for banners and avatars to be discovered, they shall be placed directly in a seasonal directory, named `seasonal/<season_name>/banner.png` and `../avatar.png` respectively.
+In order for banners and avatars to be discovered, they shall be placed directly in a seasonal directory, named `seasonal/<season_name>/banner.png` and `.../avatar.png` respectively.
 Note that these assets are expected to *always* carry the **png** extension.
-Server icons shall always (regardless of whether the is only 1, or many) be placed in a nested directory, as follows: `../server_icons/festive_256.gif`.
-Server icons are name and extension agnostic - they are registered simply be being present in the `server_icons/` directory.
+Server icons shall always (regardless of whether the is only 1, or many) be placed in a nested directory, as follows: `.../server_icons/festive_256.gif`.
+Server icons are name and extension agnostic - they are registered simply by being present in the `server_icons/` directory.

 If a non-evergreen season does not provide all assets, the bot will search for the missing ones in the evergreen directory.
-We will illustrate this behaviour on the following example:
+We will illustrate this behaviour with the following example:

 ```
 ├── seasonal/